FineFindus/artem/README.md

 #### Using Homebrew

 **Warning:** Currently the brew version is outdated and can be no longer recommend.
 This is due to brew providing only rust version `1.59.0`.
 This project relies on features from `1.60.0`.
+The progress can be tracked at [the homebrew repo](https://github.com/Homebrew/homebrew-core/pull/98823)

 The recommended way to install `artem` on MacOS is using a Homebrew [tap](https://github.com/FineFindus/homebrew-tap):